furk4neg3/furk4neg3/README.md

 ## 🚀 About Me

 I'm a Computer Engineering student at Gazi University (GPA: **3.93/4.00**) with hands-on experience in AI, data science, and systems engineering.
-I’ve led impactful projects in **federated learning, aerospace AI**, and **traffic prediction**, delivering real-world results with smart, scalable tech.
+I’ve led impactful projects and researches in **federated learning, aerospace AI**, and **traffic prediction**, delivering real-world results with smart, scalable tech.

 ---